Managing acres of land in the countryside

 As well as caring for our local environment we also understand the importance of our carbon footprint outside the playschool boundaries and look to constantly minimise our effect on the countryside and its inhabitants through reducing our carbon footprint.
 With new technology coming to market, we will look to become a totally electric van fleet in the next 2 years.

-At Mocha and Maisy doggy playschool we have no electric on site, so we rely solely on solar power to light up the cabins and run our kettle.
+At The Doggy Playschool we have no electric on site, so we rely solely on solar power to light up the cabins and run our kettle.